-Author(s) Presented Description Key features

-methodology

-Kossmann OntoREM a comprehensive specification of the Based on MDA;

-[66] ODRE methodology, including the Cover domain

-underlying concepts in the RE domain and knowledge;

-relationships between them; consists of the Create templates;

-OntoREM Metamodel ontology and a Related to goals;

-number of domain ontologies; All

-requirements are managed with DOORS2

-from IBM; comes with a workflow for the

-RE process; concepts

-OntoREMGoalHierarchy and

-OntoREMRequirement with their

-described relationships define "templates"

-of goals, soft goals and requirements that

-are used when creating an instance of a

-goal, soft goal or requirement and are

-linked to the relevant areas of available

-domain ontologies.

-Jureta [58] CORE Capture basic stakeholder concerns during Not based on MDA;

-RE, namely beliefs, desires, intentions, Does not cover

-and evaluations; the ontology grounds on domain knowledge;

-the foundation ontology DOLCE; it Covers only basic

-proposes four relationships to relate requirements.

-instances of concepts in CORE: refine,

-approximate, compare and evaluate.

-Kayia [59] FRS Ontology method that allows for requirements Not based on MDA;

-analysis of a functional requirements Cover domain

-specification; the method is based on a knowledge;

-domain ontology and a mapping to the Cover only functional

-requirement specification; the ontology requirements.

-consists of a thesaurus and inference rules.
+Author(s) Presented methodology Description Key features Kossmann [66] OntoREM a comprehensive specification of the ODRE methodology, including the underlying concepts in the RE domain and relationships between them; consists of the OntoREM Metamodel ontology and a number of domain ontologies; All requirements are managed with DOORS2 from IBM; comes with a workflow for the RE process; concepts OntoREMGoalHierarchy and OntoREMRequirement with their described relationships define "templates" of goals, soft goals and requirements that are used when creating an instance of a goal, soft goal or requirement and are linked to the relevant areas of available domain ontologies.
+Based on MDA; Cover domain knowledge; Create templates; Related to goals; Jureta [58] CORE Capture basic stakeholder concerns during RE, namely beliefs, desires, intentions, and evaluations; the ontology grounds on the foundation ontology DOLCE; it proposes four relationships to relate instances of concepts in CORE: refine, approximate, compare and evaluate.
+Not based on MDA; Does not cover domain knowledge; Covers only basic requirements.
+Kayia [59] FRS Ontology method that allows for requirements analysis of a functional requirements specification; the method is based on a domain ontology and a mapping to the requirement specification; the ontology consists of a thesaurus and inference rules.
+Not based on MDA; Cover domain knowledge; Cover only functional requirements.
+Riechert [60] SWORE support the RE process semantically; provides a semantic structure for capturing requirements information and linking this information to domain- and application-specific vocabulary; in order to allow the various stakeholder a collaborative elicitation of requirements, SWORE has been integrated into the semantic collaboration platform SoftWiki.
+Unfortunatelly, this project is closed.
+Not based on MDA; Cover domain knowledge; Formal semantics.
+Kassab and Daneva in [65] NFR Ontology NFR ontology considers non-functional requirements early in software development.
+The NFR ontology defines the meaning of a set of concepts for the NFR domain.
+The ontology allows for capturing relationships of NFRs with functional requirements in the form of association points.
+NFRs can be further decomposed (AND/OR decomposition) and have operationalizations, that is a refinement of a NFR into a solution in the target system (operations, functions, data representations and architecture design decisions) that will satisfy the NFR.
+Oriented to non- functional requirements.

 Table 5.
-Ontologies in Software Engineering
+Ontologies in Software Engineering 0 0 0